tayganr/purviewlab/modules/module06.md

 1. Open Purview Studio, navigate to **Management Center** > **Data Factory** and click **New**.

-    > :warning: If you are unable to view/add Data Factory connections, you may need to assign one of the following roles:
+    > :warning: If you are unable to add Data Factory connections, you may need to assign one of the following roles:
     > * Contributor
     > * Owner
     > * Reader